 the monastery in his old age, and died there in 1185; "cujus beata anima," says the writer of the Melros Chronicle, "semper vivat in gloria."
 His son, Gervas Avenel, confirmed his father's grant, and gave the monks liberty to build huts wherever they pleased in the same territory; but Roger Avenel, the son of Gervas, disputed their right to the property, and sent his cattle into their grounds, and caused his servants to pull down their houses, and level their fences.
-Both parties met to settle their disputes, in the presence of the king, at Liston, in 1235, when it was agreed that the pasture belonged to the monks, but they were not to hunt there with packs of hounds, nor bring others to hunt; nor were they to set any traps, except for wolves; and they were not to cut down the trees whereon hawks and falcons built their nests.
-Robert I. gave them part of the barony of Westerker in Eskdale, forfeited by Lord Soulis. †
+Both parties met to settle their disputes, in the presence of the king, at Liston, in 1235, when it was agreed that the pasture belonged to the monks, but they were not to hunt there with packs of hounds, nor bring others to hunt; nor were they to set any traps, except for wolves; and they were not to cut down the trees whereon hawks and falcons built their nests.\ Robert I. gave them part of the barony of Westerker in Eskdale, forfeited by Lord Soulis. †

 REINPATRICK.
-William de Brus, in the time of Alexander II, gave the convent a fisling near the church of Reinpatrick, in Annandale, with an acre of land, and pasture for four cows and six oxen.[‡]
+William de Brus, in the time of Alexander II, gave the convent a fishing near the church of Reinpatrick, in Annandale, with an acre of land, and pasture for four cows and six oxen.‡

-BRUNSCATH, AUCHENCRIEF, and DERGAVEL.
+Brunscath, Auchencrief, and Dergavel.
 These lands were conferred on the monastery by Thomas de Annoy. §

-DUNSCORE.
-Affrica, the daughter of Edgar, gave a part of her land at Dunscoir, in Nithsdale, for the safety of Alexander II, and his queen Joanna, and upon condition that the monks were to have a pittance out of the profits thereof, every year, on St Andrews day.
+Dunscoir, in Nithsdale, for the safety of Alexander II, and his queen Joanna, and upon condition that the monks were to have a pittance out of the profits thereof, every year, on St Andrews day.
 In 1257, it was settled that they should not pay tithes for their possessions in Dunscor, and that the church of that parish should belong to the abbot and convent of Dercongal.

 BARMUIR and GODONEC.
 Richard Wales gave the monks the land called Godonec, in Galwey, at the head of the burn called Polcarn.
-He gave them also the land called Barmor, extending from the mouth of the burn of Hastnewethne up to its source. \P of Carrick, freed them from the annual payment of three marks for their land of Beacehoc.
-In 1212, the parson of Maibotil complained that the abbot and convent had wronged him of his tithes.
-Pope Innocent III. appointed commissioners to inquire into the matter, who settled that the monks should pay ten shillings annually for the tithes of Maibothilbech and Largys.
+He gave them also the land called Barmor, extending from the mouth of the burn of Hastnewethne up to its source.